Jeff Sessions mulling firing FBI Deputy Andrew McCabe: Report

-Attorney General Jeff Sessions is considering firing former FBI Deputy Director Andrew McCabe, The New York Times reported Wednesday afternoon.

-The move could come just days before Mr. McCabe, who was the bureau’s second-highest ranking official, is set to retire.
+Attorney General Jeff Sessions is reportedly considering firing former FBI Deputy Director Andrew McCabe, just days before the bureau’s second-highest ranking official is set to retire.

-Mr. McCabe is the focus of an internal Department of Justice probe on the FBI’s investigation over decisions made during the 2016 presidential campaign, including Hillary Clinton’s use of a private email server.
-The Justice Department’s inspector general concluded that Mr. McCabe was not forthcoming during the review, The Times reported.
+Mr. McCabe is the focus of an internal Justice Department probe on the FBI’s investigative decisions during the 2016 presidential campaign, including the probe of former Secretary of State Hillary Clinton’s use of a private email server.
+The Justice inspector general concluded that Mr. McCabe was not forthcoming during the review, reported The New York Times, which first broke the story.

-Although the report has not yet been released, The Times cited Mr. McCabe’s 2016 decision to allow FBI officials to speak with reporters about an investigation into the Clinton Foundation.
+Although the report has not yet been released, The Times cited Mr. McCabe’s 2016 decision to let FBI officials speak with reporters about an investigation into the Clinton Foundation.
 As a result, the report launched an FBI disciplinary process that recommended Mr. McCabe’s firing, the newspaper said.

 It is up to Mr. Sessions to accept or reject that recommendation.